ElijahCirioli/jflap/README.md

     - Changed default save file directory.
     - Changed file open screen to remove horizontal scrollbar.
     - Added a tool to remove unnecessary states created as a result of converting from regular expressions.
+    - Added a tool to highlight cycles in an automaton.
+    - Added a tool that will tell you if a graph is strongly or weakly connected.

 Susan's message:
 --------------------------------------------------------------------